-- Physical examination will demonstrated a decrease in range of motion of the lumbosacral spine, and patients may list to one side as they try to bend forward.
+- A physical examination will demonstrate a decrease in the range of motion of the lumbosacral spine, and patients may list to one side as they try to bend forward.

 - The side of the disc herniation typically corresponds to the location of the scoliotic list.

-- However, the specific level or degree of herniation does not correlate with the degree of list.
+- However, the specific level or degree of the herniation does not correlate with the degree of the list.

 - On ambulation, patients walk with an antalgic gait in which they hold the involved leg flexed so that they put as little weight as possible on the extremity.

-- The neurologic examination is very important and may yield objective evidence of nerve root compression (We should evaluate of reflex testing, muscle power, and sensation examination of the patient).
+- The neurologic examination is critical and may yield objective evidence of nerve root compression (We should evaluate reflex testing, muscle power, and sensation examination of the patient).